api3dao/old-api3-docs/docs/dao-members/introduction/dao-pool.md

 In essence, inflationary rewards force token holders to stake and preserve the value of their tokens.
-However, staking is risky due to the funds being used as collateral for the [Coverage Service](dao-pool.md#coverage-service), and forces the staker to participate in governance to ensure that the risk is minimized.
+However, staking is risky due to the funds being used as collateral for [Service Coverage](dao-pool.md#service-coverage), and forces the staker to participate in governance to ensure that the risk is minimized.
 As a combination of the two, an inflationary governance token used as collateral forces all token holders to participate in governance, which is ideal because it maximizes the decentralization of governance.
 Inflationary rewards are paid weekly by an implicit and automatic process through an on-chain contract.